Mutual-Visibility of Tree and Its Line Graphs: Mutual-Visibility Sets of Trees

-If $T$ is a path, then in \cite{sandi}, Bujtás et al. showed that $r_\mu(T)=\binom{|V(T)|}{2}$. \begin{theorem} Let $T$ be a tree containing at least one branch vertex.
+In both cases, whenever $S$ contains a vertex $b\in V(T\langle B\rangle)$, we have $|S|<|\mathcal{L}(T)|$.
+This completes the proof. \end{proof} If $T$ is a path, then Bujtás et al.~\cite{sandi} showed that $r_\mu(T)=\binom{|V(T)|}{2}$.
+We next generalize this result to all trees. \begin{lemma}[{\cite[Coro 4.3]{Stefano}}] Let $T = (V, E )$ be a tree and $L$ the set of its leaves.
+Then $\mathcal{L}$ is a mutual-visibility set and $\mu(T ) = |\mathcal{L}|$. \end{lemma} \begin{theorem} Let $T$ be a tree containing at least one branch vertex.
 Let $\ell(u)$ denote the length of the leg of $T$ determined by the leaf vertex $u$ of $T$.
 Then